rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 ## Objectives

-* Improving the security of SSH connections
+* Improving the security of SSH connections.
-* Improving the onboarding process and key management
+* Improving the onboarding process and key management.

-## Skills
+## Notes

-+ Basic understanding of ssh keys and public key infrastructure
+* Vim is my text editor of choice, but text files can be edited using nano or any other program or method.
+* Usage of `sudo` or `root` implies elevated privilages are required.

 ## Initial Connection